jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 13                4480.3724
 14                 711.9838

-# Notice that the days of the week are out of order.
-Let's fix that.
+#Order the days of the week
 all_trips_v2$day_of_week <- ordered(all_trips_v2$day_of_week, levels=c("Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday"))

-# Now, let's run the average ride time by each day for members vs casual users
+# Now, let's run the average ride time by each day in order for members vs casual users
 aggregate(all_trips_v2$ride_length ~ all_trips_v2$member_casual + all_trips_v2$day_of_week, FUN = mean)
    all_trips_v2$member_casual all_trips_v2$day_of_week all_trips_v2$ride_length
 1                      casual                   Sunday                5061.3044